tldr-pages/tldr/pages/common/sui-client.md

 > Publish smart contracts, get object information, execute transactions, and more.
 > More information: <https://docs.sui.io/references/cli/client>.

-- Create a new address with ED25519 scheme:
+- Create a new address with the ED25519 scheme:

 `sui client new-address ed25519 {{address-alias}}`